cnbbooks/lfe-casting-spels/README.md

-# Casting SPELs in Lisp Flavored Erlang
+# Casting SPELs in Lisp Flavoured Erlang

 *A Bold New LFE Take on the Common Lisp Comic Classic*